 Electric vehicle driving in sub-zero temperatures

-When thinking about becoming an electric car driver in a country like Finland (freezing during winter, that is), it's no wonder that the performance of EV's in sub-zero temperatures is raising questions.
-However, EV's often work even better in cold temperatures than internal combustion engine vehicles, as long as you keep a few essential things in mind.
+The performance of EVs in sub-zero temperatures is raising questions.
+However, EVs often work even better in cold temperatures than ICE vehicles, as long as you keep a few essential things in mind.

 Cold is a challenge for all technology - phone batteries run out quicker, motor oils and lubricants stiffen and roads become slippery when covered in snow and ice.
 These wintery symptoms can be tackled though: a phone can be placed in a warm pocket, motor oil can be changed to one that is better suitable for winter conditions, roads are plowed and covered with salt and sand.